 Mindful World is a unique program combining mindfulness, art, and international cultures to teach children social-emotional skills, literacy, and to be citizens of the world.
 Bonnie Weiss, owner of The School of Mindful Arts, will guide students through folktales about body awareness, mediation practices, and make shadow puppets to do plays in small groups.

-Minimum enrollment of 4 students (maximum of 15)
+Minimum enrollment of 4 students per class (maximum of 15)

 Minimum enrollment of 8 students (maximum of 16)